leom806/java-web-scrapper/README.md

 # Content-Search Algorithm #

 The mainly idea is return the desired content in an amount of DOM code.
-In the begining I started developing a mapping algorithm to obtain the content without any additional library, until I'd know the XStream.
+In the begining I started developing a mapping algorithm to obtain the content without any additional library, until I'd know the Jsoup.

 Now I am implementing this library in the algorithm and, for this, I have changed much of it.
 That is the reason it does not works as it should.